mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   bet these are not caused by the external world.
 A monad mirrors the world, not because the world shines into it, but because God has programmed it to change in synchrony with the world.

+## Berkeley (1685–1753)

+* *An essay towards a New Theory of Vision* appeared in 1709.
+This offered an account of how we judge the distance, and size, of seen objects.
+The connection between shape as judged by vision and shape as judged by touch is something learned only by experience.
+Intrinsically, seen roundness and felt roundness have nothing in common.
+A man born blind, who had learned to tell a cube from a sphere by touch, would not, if his sight were suddenly restored, be able to tell by looking along which of two objects on a table in from of him was a cube and which was a sphere.
+So Berkeley affirmed, following Locke.
+Indeed, when tested in 1963, this was found to be false: a man who recovered his sight after a corneal graft was immediately able, from experience of feeling the hands of his pocket watch, to tell the time visually.
+* *Principles of Human Knowledge* presented and ingeniously defended the astonishing thesis that there is no such thing as matter.
+Berkeley's immaterialism was presented again in 1713 in *Three Dialogues between Hylas and Philonous*.
+In the end, Hylas agrees that trees and chairs are nothing but bundles of ideas, produced in our minds by God, whose own perception of them is the only thing that keeps them in continuous existence.
+MK: but this simply reframes the notion of matter without eliminating it.
+We can still call that which God perceives ‘matter’, which is apparently quite stable and possess all the qualities of matter as usually understood by us.
+It is quite irrelevant whether matter is grounded in God's perception or exists in some other way as there can be no useful distinction drawn between these two possibilities in any kind of discussion.